Rev. Elizabeth Chandler Felts is the Senior Minister of Beneficent Congregational Church UCC in downtown Providence, Rhode Island.

 You get the idea.
 I’ll bet you can write a new version of the other five commandments.
 In fact, whenever life throws you an existential challenge of any kind, try going back to the spiritual Tinkertoys and re-wording the commandments in light of that challenge.
 It can help you find your voice again.

 God, let the old words speak new truth.
 Amen.

 New Prayer Requests:

 We ask churches and church leaders to join us in the following prayers either by sharing them during worship, printing them in bulletins, or sharing them in some other way.
 To make a prayer request, please contact Drew Page at firstname.lastname@example.org

 Prayers of Intercession:

-- For those grieving for the more than 198,000 victims of the Covid-19 disease
+- For those grieving for the nearly 530,000 dead due to the Covid-19 disease

 Prayers of Joy and Thanksgiving:

 - For the season of Lent

 - For all the people in our lives who identify as women as we celebrate International Women's Day